-The server side process can either be a Service or the User Interface.
+The server-side process can either be a Service or the User Interface.
 Depending on which action is being performed, the initial connection attempt is made by either of the following:

-- Single Domain Environment.
+Single Domain Scenario

 Usually, a member of the Domain Administrators Active Directory group has these permissions.
-Alternatively, a specific account can be made a member of the local administrators group of all computers via Group Policy.
+Alternatively, a specific account can be made a member of the local administrators' group of all computers via Group Policy.

 Another alternative is to launch the application console executable using the Run as a different user option.

-- Using a local admin account and alternative credentials.
+In a multi-domain, workgroup, or mixed environment the recommended setup is using a local admin account and alternative credentials.

 When using alternative credentials, ensure that the account of the service or the logged-in user is unable to authenticate with the first connection attempt.
 In this case, the authentication process will be able use alternative credentials to access the remote computer.